 Competences:

 Content Generales Goals

 Simple present tense.
 Auxiliaries.
 Affirmative sentences, Negatives and Questions.
 Common verbs and occupations.
-Indications for expressing the time. • At the end of the third unit, students having recog- nized the characteristics of the present simple, use it to make descriptions of various types.
-Describe people and places and give directions.
-Express time.
+Indications for expressing the time. • At the end of the third unit, students having recognized the characteristics of the present simple, us it to make descriptions of various types.
+Describ people and places and give directions.
+Express time

 UNIT 4: Take it easy!
+(0)

+Competences:

-(0) Competences: Content Generales Goals Present Simple 2.
+Content Generales Goals

+Present Simple 2.
 Affirmative sentences , Negatives and Questions.
 Use of Verbs of entertainment.
 Free time.
 The seasons of the year.
 Expressions of social activities. • At the conclusion of the fourth unit, the students having identified the idea of expressing ideas of free time actions in Simple and Continuous Present.
-Ex- press ideas of stations and related activities.
+Express ideas of stations and related activities.

 Readings: Soars and John (2002), Cambridge (2006), MacGrew (1999)

+UNIT 5: Where do you live?
+(0)

 Competences:

 Content Generales Goals

 Use There is/There are.
 Sentences with Prepositions.
 Expressions of Quantity.
 Vocabulary of airplanes and places.
 Expressions of direction indications. • At the end of the fifth unit, students, based on the understanding of the present continuous time, will elaborate sentences using ideas of location and place.
 They will also assimilate the need to express objects in common use.
 They will acquire vocabulary to describe the parts of a house using expressions to ask for directions.